ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     * [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) (iOS 11.0–12.0 Deprecated)
     * [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) (iOS 9.0+)

-    Using a native browser or an in-app browser tab in iOS _may_ provide access to existing session information, thus allowing for single sign on (SSO) experience.
+    Using a native browser or an in-app browser tab in iOS _may_ provide access to existing session information, thus allowing for single sign-on (SSO) experience.

-    > The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, utilized by AppAuth in iOS 11 and 12 do not share session (that is, transient) cookies with their other instances or with mobile Safari.
+    > The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, utilized by AppAuth in iOS 11 and 12, do not share session (that is, transient) cookies with their other instances or with mobile Safari.
 The authentication cookies need to be persistent in order to implement SSO with the classes in a way that is compliant with RFC 8252.
 Even then, there have been reports ([example](http://www.openradar.me/radar?id=5036182937272320)) of slow/unreliable synchronization between the classes and mobile Safari cookie jars.

     A web view allows access to its data, including cookies, user credentials, and so on, from the hosting app.
 Due to its unsafe nature, use of a web view for authorization and authentication purposes could be prohibited by identity providers ([example 1](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html) and [example 2](https://dev.fitbit.com/build/reference/web-api/oauth2/#obtaining-consent)).
 A web view is NOT a recommended way to implement authorization flows, especially in the context of a third-party application that cannot be trusted by the end-user.